Requiring additional information

 Applicants will have 14 days to provide the requested information.
 Requests made under this provision do not result in an extension to the application assessment timeframe.

 It is important to note that we are unable to accept new data or information under this provision.
-If the applicant needs to provide new information (for example, new trial data or further information to support a proposed use pattern), we may issue a subsequent s159 notice to facilitate the provision of this new information or data.
+If the applicant needs to provide new information (for example, new trial data or further information to support a proposed use pattern), we may issue a section 159 notice to facilitate the provision of this new information or data.